SAVING YOUR FAMILY VIDEOS

 removed from its container, inspect the casing carefully for any obvious

 and carefully remove them.
-VHS tapes have a clear inspection
+Some tapes have a clear inspection

 window that allows one to see the tape pack as part of the inspection process.
 Be

 as thorough as possible.
 The smallest dust particle can clog the rotary head of a

 camcorder or VCR, causing playback problems or no playback at all.

 Fast-forward and then rewind each tape before playing it.
 This will exercise a tape

 that has been stored for a long period of time.
 While the tape is being exercised,